Ph.D. Requirements and Timeline

 Doctoral Advisory Committee

 Students work closely with their Ph.D. advisor to decide on a doctoral advisory committee (DAC) by end of September in the first year of the program.
 The DAC serves as the academic advisory team for each student’s graduate career and selecting DAC members is an important decision for students.
-The DAC consists of 5 faculty members and includes the student Ph.D. advisor.
+The DAC consists of at least 5 faculty members and includes the student Ph.D. advisor.
+The DAC chair must be a member of the APS faculty.
 Students must complete and submit the Report of Doctoral Committee Composition by October 1st in the first year of the program to the APS Student Services Manager.

 The DAC supports each student through developing their scientific excellence and professional skills.
 Students document short- and long-term professional goals in their individual development plan (IDP).
 The IDP is a living document, reviewed and updated at least annually with the DAC to support each student with a plan tailored to their career goals.
 Download the DAC form here and submit via email to the APS Student Services Manager.

-The oral exam is coordinated with the student’s DAC.
+There are two oral exams.
+The first oral exam is coordinated with the student’s DAC.
 The oral exam will ascertain if the student has acquired the knowledge and skills needed to be successful in research.
 Two weeks prior to the exam students submit a written prospectus to their DAC.
 The prospectus describes a detailed research proposal.
 Students are expected to submit the final approved prospectus to the APS Student Services Manager.

 Dissertation and Final Oral Exam